-We are excited to announce the launch of our inaugural Falcon Awards for Disease Elimination to help advance the elimination of malaria, polio, lymphatic filariasis, and onchocerciasis.
+We are excited to announce the launch of our inaugural Falcon Awards for Disease Elimination — a global initiative to help advance the elimination of malaria, polio, lymphatic filariasis, and onchocerciasis.

 We will award up to five grants of up to US$200,000 each to organizations based in endemic countries.
-Awards will be given to talented groups whose project proposals demonstrate a high potential to expand and amplify effective solutions in disease elimination and create a lasting impact around our current diseases of focus.
+These global health awards will be given to talented groups whose project proposals demonstrate a high potential to expand and amplify effective solutions in disease elimination and create a lasting impact around our current diseases of focus.
 We look forward to reviewing your submissions and supporting the five winners by providing technical advice and advocacy support through publicising the winning proposals and their respective milestones.

 Toutes les informations sont également disponibles en français

 WHAT IS THE PURPOSE OF THESE GLOBAL HEALTH AWARDS?

 We are seeking applications that aim to advance or accelerate the elimination of one or more of the following diseases: malaria, polio, lymphatic filariasis, and onchocerciasis, and welcome submissions for new and existing projects that require funding to achieve their goals.
 Projects should focus on the implementation of innovative ideas and established research that has high potential to be catalytic, transformational, or genuinely novel in approach, or operational research with prospects to substantially provide solutions to existing elimination challenges within the following themes:

 - Cross-border, cross-disease, cross-programme, or cross-sector approaches to disease elimination

 - Approaches that better integrate disease elimination within health systems

 - Improved approaches to stop disease transmission, including through leveraging data and surveillance

 - Improved tools and approaches for vector control